prpwien/prpwien/README.md

 ###### _Junior Full Stack Developer_

 I am a Junior Full Stack Developer working on web applications specialised in Front End JavaScript technologies such as React and GatsbyJS.
-Besides that, I’m always enthusiastic about new technology and also educating myself about IT-Security & PEN-Testing.
+Besides that, I’m always enthusiastic about new technologys and I am also educating myself about IT-Security & PEN-Testing.

 - :full_moon: Frontend: HTML, CSS, SASS, JavaScript
 - :new_moon: Backend: NodeJS, Express